Work in prison

 If they found a breach of health and safety rules, this report specifies measures to remedy the situation.

-Within 2 months (15 days in case of emergency), the head of the penitentiary institution must indicate the measures that have been taken and those that remain to be taken.
+Within the following 2 months (15 days in case of emergency), the head of the penitentiary institution must indicate the measures that have been taken and those that remain to be taken.

 Its response must be accompanied by a timetable for the implementation of these measures.

-The reasons for which the employment relationship may be terminated depend on the nature of the prison employment contract (DTA: titleContent or FIXED-TERM CONTRACT: titleContent).
+The grounds for termination of the employment relationship depend on the nature of the prison employment contract (DTA: titleContent or FIXED-TERM: titleContent).

 Répondez aux questions successives et les réponses s’afficheront automatiquement